 That's why it's important to be aware of what your kids see and hear on the Internet, who they meet, and what they share about themselves online.

-A federal law, the Children's Online Privacy Protection Act (COPPA), was created to help protect kids online.
-It's designed to keep anyone from obtaining a child's personal information without a parent knowing about it and agreeing to it first.
+A federal law, the Children's Online Privacy Protection Act (COPPA), was created to help protect kids younger than 13 when engaged in online activities.
+It's designed to keep anyone from getting a child's personal information without a parent knowing about it and agreeing to it first.

 COPPA requires websites to explain their privacy policies on the site and get parental consent before collecting or using a child's personal information, such as a name, address, phone number, or Social Security number.
 The law also prohibits a site from requiring a child to provide more personal information than necessary to play a game or participate in a contest.